luismirandad27/cheatsheets-4-fun/big-data-programming/databricks-certifications/Databricks_DataEngineer_Associate.md

-#  Databricks Data Engineer Associate
+#  Databricks Data Engineer Associate Cheatsheet

 ## Topic 1: Understand how to use and the benefits of using the Databricks Lakehouse Platform and its tools
 ### 1 What is the *Databricks Lakehouse*?